► New Bentley Bentayga Hybrid

 Gimme some specs!

 The new hybrid Bentayga uses a new-to-Bentley 3.0-litre V6 petrol engine mated to an electric motor.
-Bentley has, as yet, neglected to mention how much power it produces, but does say that its emissions are rated at 75g/km on the NEDC cycle.
+Back then Bentley neglected to mention how much power it produces, but did say that its emissions are rated at 75g/km on the NEDC cycle.

 All-wheel drive is standard, and like the rest of the Bentayga range, it comes with a smorgasbord of driving modes depending on what you want from it.
 There are four on-road modes – Sport, Bentley, Comfort and Custom – and a separate set of modes to make the most of the electrified powertrain.